Analytic Gradients and Geometry Optimization for Orbital-Optimized Pair Coupled Cluster Doubles: Validation and Results

 \subsection{Transition-state optimization tests}

 In addition to equilibrium-geometry optimizations, we assessed the performance of OOpCCD for transition-state (TS) searches.
-Transition-state optimization is generally more challenging than minimum-energy optimization because the algorithm must converge to a first-order saddle point on the potential-energy surface rather than to a local minimum.\cite{schlegel2011geometry,hratchian2005finding} As a result, the convergence behavior can be sensitive to the initial guess geometry, the coordinate representation, and the step-control strategy used by the optimizer.\cite{wang2016geometry}

-As a simple test case, we chose the \emph{reaction 18} reaction example reported in Ref.~\citenum{asgeirsson2021nudged}.
-This system provides a practical test for transition-state optimization algorithms because the transition state lies close to neighboring minima on the potential-energy surface.
+Transition-state optimization is generally more challenging than minimum-energy optimization because the algorithm must converge to a first-order saddle point on the potential-energy surface rather than to a local minimum.\cite{schlegel2011geometry,hratchian2005finding} As a result, the convergence behavior can be sensitive to the initial guess geometry, the coordinate representation, and the step-control strategy used by the optimizer.\cite{wang2016geometry} {To tackle this task,} we chose the \emph{reaction 18} reaction example reported in Ref.~\citenum{asgeirsson2021nudged} as an initial test for our transition-state optimization algorithm.

 Starting from a transition-state guess geometry, the RHF/cc-pVDZ optimization smoothly converged to a stationary point characterized by a single imaginary vibrational frequency, confirming that the structure corresponds to a first-order saddle point on the potential-energy surface.\cite{eriksen2021incremental} On the contrary, TS optimization within OOpCCD proved more challenging as locating the TS strongly depends on the guess structure taken.
 The OOpCCD-predicted TS could, however, be easily targeted starting from the RHF-preoptimized TS structure.